-Each fellow receives 120 hours of paid time off (coded as PTO) for the training year, which can be used for sick or vacation time.
-The full 120 hours of PTO is front-loaded into fellows' TIME accounts at the beginning of the training year (i.e., it is not accrued throughout the year).
+Each fellow receives 80 hours of paid time off (coded as PTO) which can be used as sick or vacation time during the training year.
+The full 80 hours is front-loaded into fellows' TIME accounts at the beginning of the training year; it is not accrued throughout the year.
 Any PTO hours remaining in the fellow's account at the end of the training year is either paid out to the fellow or is rolled over into their new account, depending on the employment disposition of the fellow.

-A fellow will be paid 8 hours of pay for KPNC-recognized holidays that fall within the training year, based on a 5-day/40-hour work week.
+A fellow will be paid eight (8) hours of pay for KPNC-recognized holidays that fall within the training year, based on a five-day/40-hour work week.